 But the blue light that is emitted by your screen disrupts your production of melatonin.
 This is a hormone that controls your sleep-wake cycle which could lead to a night of disturbed sleep.

 If your sleep is disturbed, you will wake up groggy.
 So, the key to waking up energized is to get good sleep.

 Instead of looking at your phone, do something relaxing like:

 - engaging in some soft and sweet pillow talk with your partner or pups

 - indulge in some guiltfree self-care like applying body lotion or using a head massager

 If you feel the temptation to look at your phone is too much, charge it in another room.

 4. Sleep early

-If you want to stay sharp and focussed in the morning, you need a minimum of 6-8 hours of sleep.
-You can survive on 4-5 hours but it’s not optimal and you will feel sluggish in the morning.
+If you want to stay sharp and focused in the morning, you need a minimum of 6-8 hours of sleep.
+You can survive on 4-5 hours of sleep but it’s not optimal and you will feel sluggish in the morning.

 Besides, a lot of tasks do require a large portion of your brain’s energy and if your brain is tired, you won’t be able to focus properly.